Learn how quick and easy it is torting a chocolate cake can be. Even layers, guaranteed each time. From a single layer to a three-layer cake.

 For the first recipe this week, we are making the chocolate cake.
 This cake will be fine sitting in your fridge for a day or two, or you can make it a week in advance and pop it into the freezer.
 In fact, you can freeze most cakes, thaw them and have them be as good as the day they were baked.

 This cake starts off with a homemade dry base.
-You know, like the kind you buy in the box and then add the egg, oil and water to?
+You know, like the kind you buy in the box and then add the egg, oil, and water to?
 Yep.
-That’s what you start with.
+That’s what you make at home instead of a box of powder.
 Easy peasy.